EnglishSid/DigitalExplorerSpecs/aDayintheLife/innovationLead.md

 ### Missing pieces
-* capturing signals
+* Capturing signals
-* joint program = future Solutions entry
+* Joint program = future Solutions entry
-* power of the connected graph - discover more than just library of solutions, discover other similar agendas, workspaces, discussions.
+* Power of the connected graph - discover more than just library of solutions, discover other similar agendas, workspaces, discussions.
 * Machine Learning to find matches